KarasyovVS/technical_task/README.md

 Run smoke tests using the command "pytest -m smoke" or using Dockerfile ("docker build ." -> "docker run -e "ACCESS_KEY=[your access key]" [image_number]").

+### NOTES:
+1. Cached responses have filenames formatted as "[base_currency]-[args_currency] .json".
+2. "Exchange Rates API for free" subscription plan provides hourly updates o exchange rates, that is why by default  function currency_client in conftest.py file passes CurrencyClient instance attribute to tests with requests frequency to API equal to 60 minutes